Back to all posts

 A reputable plumber will always stand behind their work.
 Before you sign any contracts, make sure you ask, “Do you offer a warranty on your workmanship and the materials you use?”
 A warranty provides peace of mind, protecting you from potential issues after the job is done.
 It’s a sign that the company is confident in the quality of their services and is committed to your long-term satisfaction.
 This is more than just a promise; it’s a commitment to quality.
 At Mr. Pipey, we are proud to offer a customer satisfaction guarantee because we treat every home as if it were our own.

-Choosing Modern Plumbing for Your New Home
+How to Choose Modern Plumbing for Your New Home

 Building a new home is the perfect chance to install a plumbing system that’s efficient, reliable, and tailored to your needs.
 Making smart choices now about pipes, fixtures, and appliances can save you money and prevent future headaches.
 From the materials inside your walls to the technology in your fixtures, let’s look at a few key decisions that will set your new home up for success.

-PEX vs. Copper: Choose the Right Pipes
+PEX vs. Copper: Which Pipes Are Right for You?

 When it comes to your home’s piping, the two main options are PEX and copper.
 For years, copper was the standard because it’s durable and corrosion-resistant.
 Now, PEX (a flexible plastic tubing) is becoming the top choice.
 It’s less expensive, easier to install, and more resistant to bursting if your pipes freeze, a common issue that can lead to needing frozen pipe repair.
 While copper has a long, proven history, PEX offers a modern, cost-effective alternative with excellent performance.
 Your plumber can help you decide which material best fits your home’s design and your budget.

-Explore Smart Plumbing and Water-Saving Tech
+Considering Smart and Water-Saving Fixtures

 Modern plumbing is about more than just pipes; it’s about creating an intelligent, efficient system.
 Smart technology can protect your home and lower your water bills.
 For instance, Wi-Fi-enabled leak detectors send an alert to your phone at the first sign of moisture, helping you prevent a small drip from becoming a disaster.
 On the conservation side, installing water-saving fixtures like low-flow toilets and showerheads can significantly reduce your usage without sacrificing performance.
 These upgrades make a big difference for both the environment and your wallet, proving that a smarter home is a more sustainable one.